Jane Eyre: A 'boldly theatrical' stage adaptation of Bronte’s classic

 "It is costume drama, but not as we know it," says Dominic Maxwell in The Times.
 In spite of the age of the source material, the show holds the audience’s attention from start to finish.
 "Newcomers and Bronte-holics alike will be gripped, amused and moved by a boldly theatrical show," he adds.

 Most compelling of all is Bower's music, which travels through an eclectic range of styles, says Charles Spencer in the Daily Telegraph, from folk tunes and hymns to "electronic minimalism".

 The simple staging contrasts excellently with the complex emotion the play manages to evoke, says The Guardian's Lyn Gardner.
 Michael Vale's "design of wooden platforms and metal ladders" offers a stark simplicity, but the play itself has "a beating, passionate heart".

 What they don’t like

-On the whole the cast do an excellent job bringing the book to life, but some of the actors evidently understand their characters better than others, the Bristol Post says.
-Felix Hayes’s Rochester was "satisfying enough", but the role demands considerable subtlety, and "merely shouting a line does not mean that we believe he is actually angry".
+On the whole, the cast does an excellent job bringing the book to life, but some of the actors evidently understand their characters better than others, the Bristol Post says.
+Felix Hayes's Rochester was "satisfying enough", but the role demands considerable subtlety and "merely shouting a line does not mean that we believe he is actually angry".